Tumburu: Relationships

 Tumburu is also described as the preceptor of the apsara – celestial dancer – Rambha.
 He is sometimes described as wedded to her.
 He is thought to be as "the martial hero" of the gandharvas, "yet one of the few yielding to love".
 In another reference, he is described to have two daughters, Manovatī and Sukeśā, called Pancacudas collectively, and who ride the Sun's chariot in the months of Chaitra and Madhu (Vaisakha).
 Tumburu is said to preside over months Madhu and Madhava (Magha).

 South Indian tradition

 In South India, Tumburu is often portrayed horse-faced.
 He holds the instrument veena that he plays as he sings.
 In another hand, he holds wooden cymbals, that he beats to maintain the rhythm.
 A South Indian legend records that Tumburu once performed severe austerities and pleased Shiva.
-Tumburu asked Shiva to grant him a horse-face, immortality, liberty to travel the universe, skill in music and singing, and the ability to reside with and serve Shiva.
+Tumburu asked Shiva to travel the universe, skill in music and singing, and the ability to reside with and serve Shiva.
 Shiva blessed him and granted the boons that he sought.